The Institute for Humanities and Social Sciences (INSHS)

 All researchers and laboratories are therefore classified as belonging to one of these sections.

-Nine of these sections are steered by the Institute for Humanities and Social Sciences.
+Nine of these sections are steered by CNRS Humanities & Social Sciences.

-Nine of the CoNRS's sections are steered by the Institute for Humanities and Social Sciences.
+Nine of the CoNRS's sections are steered by CNRS Humanities & Social Sciences.

 • Ancient and medieval worlds (section 32)